• Instagram Icon

 20 days per year

 Annual leave may be taken as earned by employees hired after January 1, 1989.
 Employees hired prior to that date use annual leave within the calendar year following the year the leave is earned.
-All employees may carry over up to a maximum of 20 days at the end of the calendar year.
+All employees may carry over up to 160 hours at the end of the calendar year.
 Regular part-time employees who work at least 20 hours per week accrue annual leave at the rate of 4 hours per month.

-All regular full-time employees are eligible to earn 12 days (Annual Accrual Rate) of sick leave each year.
+All regular full-time employees are eligible to accrue 12 days of sick leave (Annual Accrual Rate) each year.
 Regular part-time employees will accrue sick leave at 50% of the Annual Accrual Rate of 12 days.
 Temporary full-time and temporary part-time employees are not eligible for sick leave.

 Sick leave may be granted for the following reasons: